-- Applicants and members are required to disclose to the AMA Office of General Counsel any violations of the Principles of Medical Ethics or unprofessional conduct including actions taken regarding professional licensure, medical staff privileges, or felony or fraud convictions.
+- Applicants and members are required to disclose to the AMA Office of General Counsel any alleged violations of the Principles of Medical Ethics or unprofessional conduct, including actions taken or pending regarding professional licensure, medical staff privileges, or felony or fraud charges.
 Additionally, the Health Care Quality Improvement Act requires professional societies (such as the AMA) to report certain professional review actions, including denial of membership, to the National Practitioner Data Bank.

 Join or renew today.